 - a previous tumor in the contralateral testis

 - a family history of testicular germ cell tumor

-- testicular microlithiasis: controversial risk factor, although some sources claim an approximately 8 times increased risk 2
+- testicular microlithiasis: controversial risk factor, although some sources claim approximately 8 times increased risk 2

 - other risk factors include infections such as HIV, mumps, orchitis, and history of trauma or organ transplant immunosuppression

 Seminoma by definition must be pure seminoma on histology and not associated with an elevated serum alpha-fetoprotein (AFP).
-If either of these criteria is not met then, the tumor must be classified as non-seminomatous and managed accordingly.
-Uncommonly (15%) b-HCG may be slightly elevated.
+If either of these criteria is not met, the tumor must be classified as non-seminomatous and managed accordingly.
+Uncommonly (15%), b-HCG may be slightly elevated.
 Pure seminomas are subdivided into three histological subtypes:

 - classic: 85%, infrequent mitoses; monotonous sheet of large cells with abundant cytoplasm and round hyperchromatic nuclei, prominent nucleoli

 - anaplastic: 10%, ≥3 mitotic figures per high-power field

 - spermatocytic: 5%, older male patients above 60 years old, rarely metastasize; well-differentiated with cells resembling secondary spermatids

 On gross examination, seminomas are pale grey to yellow nodules that are uniform or slightly lobulated and often bulge from the cut surface.
 Tumor staging is via the TNM staging system (see testicular cancer staging).